-(23) “Multidisciplinary” means the involvement of two or more separate disciplines or professions and with respect to-
+(26) “Multidisciplinary” means the involvement of two or more separate disciplines or professions and with respect to-

-(a) evaluation of the child and assessments of the child and family
+(a) Evaluation of the infant, toddler, or child and assessments of the infant, toddler, or child and family

-(b) for the IFSP Team this means the involvement of the parent and two or more individuals from separate disciplines or professions and one of these individuals must be the service coordinator
+(b) For the IFSP Team this means the involvement of the parent and two or more individuals from separate disciplines or professions and one of these individuals must be the service coordinator, and

+(c) This may include one individual who is qualified in more than one discipline or profession.

-(24) "Natural environment" means settings that are natural or normal for the child's age peers who have no disability.
+(27) "Natural environment" means settings that are natural or normal for the infant, toddler, or child's age peers who have no disability.

-(25) "Other services" means those services that may be provided to preschool children with disabilities and to their families that are not EI or ECSE services and are not paid for with EI or ECSE funds.
+(28) "Other services" means those services that may be provided to infants, toddlers, or children with disabilities and to their families that are not EI or ECSE services and are not paid for with EI or ECSE funds.

-(26) "Parent" means:
+(29) "Parent" means: